python/cpython/Doc/library/intro.rst

   hardcoded values.

 * Functions related to file descriptors, file permissions, file ownership, and links are limited and don't support some operations.
-For example WASI does not permit symlinks with absolute file names.
+For example, WASI does not permit symlinks with absolute file names.

 .. _WebAssembly: https://webassembly.org/